khalid-hussain/theprophetsprayer/MARKDOWN/_fm2.md

 # Misconceptions Cleared

 The preceding introduction was written ten years ago, during which time it has become apparent to us that our words have had a positive effect on Muslim youth in guiding them towards the obligation in matters of their _Dīn_ and worship to return to the pure sources of Islam: the Book and the Sunnah.
 Among them, there was an increase in the ranks of of those who practiced the Sunnah and devoted themselves to it---Praise be to Allāh---such that they became conspicuous for it.
 However, I still found among some of them a steadfastness in failing to practice the Sunnah: not due to any doubt about its obligation after reading the Quranic verses and narrations from the Imams about going back to the Sunnah, but because of some objections and misconceptions which they had heard from some _muqallid shaykhs_.
-Therefore, I decided to mention these incorrect notions and refute them, so that perhaps this would encourage more people to practice the Sunnah and thus be among the Saved Sect, Allāh Willing.
+Therefore, I decided to mention these incorrect notions and refute them, so that perhaps this would encourage more people to practice the Sunnah and thus be among the Saved Sect, _in-shā-Allāh_.

 ## Misconception One {.unnumbered}